podium-lib/podium-lib.github.io/docs/podlet/local_development.md

 When this is consumed by a layout, the layout will mount a proxy from the layout directly to `http://google.com` without sending any traffic to the podlet.
 When working locally on your podlet in isolation this will mean that the proxy is simply not available to you.

-Fortunately, `development` mode takes care of this for us.
+Fortunately, `development` mode takes care of this as well.
 When `development` is set to `true`, a dev only proxy will be mounted in the podlet.
 Furthermore, default development context values will reflect this so that your code can continue to dynamically calculate the location of the proxy's public address, even though this address now sits with the podlet and not the layout.

 ```js
 const podlet = new Podlet({